Playing Dice with the Universe: Programming Quantum Computers to Play Traditional Games: Methods

 \subsection{Quantum annealing hyperparameters}

-We carried out annealing runs on the DWave Advantage 2 System 1.13, performing 5 sets of 5,000 samples to sample from the set of future game paths leading to each of wins, losses, and draws (for a total of 75,000 samples per move; see section \ref{subsec_tictactoe_objective}, rule 7, and section \ref{subsec_tictactoe_nextmove}).
-A separate minor embedding for each set of 5,000 samples was found using the \texttt{minorminer} algorithm \cite{cai_practical_2014}.
-The number of \texttt{minorminer} attempts was increased to 2,048 from the default of 10, the maximum number of failed iterations was increased to 256 from 10, chainlength patience was raised to 128 from 10, and the timeout was set to 1,800 seconds.
+We carried out annealing runs on the DWave Advantage 2 System 1.13 (human or random opponent) or System 1 (perfect opponent), performing 5 sets of 5,000 samples to sample from the set of future game paths leading to each of wins, losses, and draws (for a total of 75,000 samples per move; see section \ref{subsec_tictactoe_objective}, rule 7, and section \ref{subsec_tictactoe_nextmove}).
+Minor embeddings for each set of 5,000 samples were found with \texttt{minorminer} \cite{cai_practical_2014}, using 2,048 attempts (random) or 8,192 attempts (perfect), chainlength patience of 128 (random) or 512 (perfect), timeouts of 1,800 s (random) or 3,600 s (perfect), and a tolerance of 256 (random) or 512 (perfect) failed iterations per attempt.